-Infants are usually born “at term,” or after 37 to 42 weeks of gestation.
+Infants are usually born at term between 37 and 42 weeks of gestation.
+This time period can be further divided into early term (37 to 38 weeks), full term (39 to 40 weeks), and late term (41 weeks) deliveries.
+After 42 weeks of gestation, birth is considered postterm.
 Approximately 10% of births are preterm, occurring prior to 37 completed weeks of pregnancy.
 Most infants born at term require very little medical attention in order to successfully adapt to extrauterine life.
 Routine management of a newborn infant immediately after birth consists of removing airway secretions, drying the newborn, and providing him or her with warmth.
 Health care providers also clamp and cut the umbilical cord.
 The Apgar score is typically used to gauge the clinical status of newborn infants at one and five minutes after birth using the following parameters: heart rate, respiratory effort, muscle tone, reflex irritability to tactile stimulation, and skin color.
 Infants who are born at term or late preterm and are breathing and moving satisfactorily should immediately be given to their mother for skin-to-skin contact and initiation of breastfeeding.
-Infants who are born prematurely, lack muscle tone, or are not breathing or crying may require supplemental oxygen or additional resuscitation.
+Infants who are born prematurely, lack muscle tone, or are not breathing or crying may require supplemental oxygen or neonatal resuscitation.

 Preventive medicine measures in the delivery room include the administration of ophthalmic antibiotics and vitamin K. Within 24 hours of birth, a detailed assessment of the newborn should take place.
 This typically includes a history of the pregnancy and a physical exam from head to toe, as well as measurements of length and weight.

 - Infant: a child under 1 year of age

 - Newborn: a child under 28 days of age

 - Perinatal period: the period from the 22nd week of gestation to the 7th day after birth